BJP national executive meeting in Delhi on Jan 16-17; extension for Nadda as party prez likely | Politics

 Nadda's predecessor and Home Minister Amit Shah had also got an extension to spearhead the party's preparation for the 2019 Lok Sabha polls.

-It was only after the parliamentary elections, the BJP's organisational polls began and Nadda was elected unopposed with Shah joining the Union Cabinet during Narendra Modi's second stint as prime minister.
+It was only after the parliamentary elections, the BJP's organisational polls were held and Nadda was elected unopposed with Shah joining the Union Cabinet during Narendra Modi's second stint as prime minister.

 Nadda, a seasoned organisational man, also shares warm ties with the Rashtriya Swayamsevak Sangh (RSS) leadership and enjoys Modi's confidence.